Freud and Psychoanalysis

 Criticisms of Adler tend to involve the issue of whether or not, or to what degree, his theory is scientific.
 The mainstream of psychology today is experimentally oriented, which means, among other things, that the concepts a theory uses must be measurable and manipulable.
 This in turn means that an experimental orientation prefers physical or behavioral variables.
 Adler, as you saw, uses basic concepts that are far from physical and behavioral: Striving for perfection?
 How do you measure that?
 Or compensation?
 Or feelings of inferiority?
 Or social interest?
 The experimental method also makes a basic assumption: That all things operate in terms of cause and effect.
 Adler would certainly agree that physical things do so, but he would adamantly deny that people do!
 Instead, he takes the teleological route, that people are "determined" by their ideals, goals, values, "final fictions."
 Teleology takes the necessity out of things: A person doesn't have to respond a certain way to a certain circumstance; A person has choices to make; A person creates his or her own personality or lifestyle.
 From the experimental perspective, these things are illusions that a scientist, even a personality theorist, dare not give in to.

-There would be many more psychiatrists and psychoanalysts and other
+There would be many more psychiatrists, psychoanalysts, and therapists with other

-the impact that these gentlemen, especially Freud himself, would have
+the impact that these people, especially Freud himself, would have

 psychology, and in particular on clinical psychology.
 Following